Lubrum/Data_Analysis-Technical-Drawing/README.md

 write.table(all_data_II,'csv/sex_data.csv',row.names = TRUE, sep = ";")
 ```

-We now load the sex dataset and merge with our second dataset.
+Now I loaded the sex dataset and merge with our second dataset.

 ```R
 sex_data <- read.csv("csv/sex_data.csv", sep = ";", stringsAsFactors = FALSE, encoding = "utf8")
 ```
-We also remove information not usefull for our next analysis.
+I also removed information not usefull for our next analysis.

 ```R
 all_data_II <- cbind(all_data_II, sex_data)
 all_data_II <- all_data_II[,-c(1,5,6,7,8,9,15)]
 ```

-We also correct the names of Technical Drawing disciplines in cases that the code information was concatenated with it.
+I also corrected the names of Technical Drawing disciplines in cases that the code information was concatenated with it.

 ```R
 all_data_II$componente.curricular[all_data_II$componente.curricular == "010801-DESENHO TECNICO I"] <- "DESENHO TECNICO I"